Summit-Sailors/polar_patch/README.md

 2. scans files and folders you listed in ur toml
 3. uses [libCST](https://libcst.readthedocs.io/en/latest/) to extract the needed info about your plugins.
 4. creates a backup of the files to be modified
-5. creates a copy of the backup fresh each run
+5. uses a copy of the backup fresh each run
 6. applies the libCST transformer to add the attribute with type hint onto the corresponding Polars class
 7. adds the corresponding import for your plugin into polars in a type checking block